Review & report of our short break to Pompeii and the Amalfi Coast in April 2017.

 The town is ideally located for people visiting Pompeii just ten minutes away, and they are trying to stimulate the tourist trade by attractively renovating the promenade that stretches south from the hotel, providing an ideal location for joggers and boulevardiers to see and be seen.
 The town includes the ruins of the ancient Roman town of Stabiae, which was destroyed by the same Vesuvius eruption in AD 79 that did for Pompeii and Herculaneum.
 These ruins have also been excavated and can be visited (though we didn’t).

 The Hotel Miramare was excellent – elegant, luxurious, right on the beach, with all rooms having sea-facing balconies.
 Everywhere is painted brilliant white.
 It’s so iconic and fashionable, that when we arrived, we discovered that there was a fashion-magazine photo-shoot, with bikini-clad models, taking place on the hotel’s elegant sea-facing terrace and by the swimming pool.
-It’s worth reading the hotel’s History page online – it was built in the 1950s, but was abandoned in the 1970s for forty years, before being completely renovated from the shell starting in 2007, and it re-opened in 2013.
+It’s worth reading the hotel’s History page online (use the flag to choose your language).
+It was built in the 1950s, but was abandoned in the 1970s for forty years, before being completely renovated from the shell starting in 2007, and it re-opened in 2013.

 Our third-floor room was very comfortable with all the features you would expect from a modern hotel.
 Our balcony had a magnificent view out over the Bay of Naples, with Vesuvius looming to our right, and the sun setting picturesquely next to the island of Ischia straight ahead.
 Every morning there were several one-man fishing dinghies out on the clear, clean sea just a few metres in front of our room, and often snorkellers hunting for octopus on the reef in front of the hotel.
 The restaurant served a good buffet breakfast, and enormous and delicious evening meals.
 The staff at Reception and in the dining-room were friendly, chatty and helpful.
 There’s a minimarket just down the road where you can pick up supplies.